webpack/webpack.js.org/content/guides/lazy-loading.md

 +   element.appendChild(br);
 +   element.appendChild(button);
 +
++   // Note that because a network request is involved, some indication
++   // of loading would need to be shown in a production-level site/app.
 +   button.onclick = e => import(/* webpackChunkName: "print" */ './print').then(module => {
 +     var print = module.default;
 +